darrenjkt/MS3D/docs/AUTO_LABEL_YOUR_DATA.md

 ## Data Preparation
 ### 1. Folder organisation
-Please organise your files into the following structure:
+Please organise your files into the following structure.
 ```
 MS3D
 ├── data